tianocore-docs/edk2-BuildSpecification/6_quick_start/61_environment_variables.md

 containing EDK II Packages), then the `WORKSPACE`, `PACKAGES_PATH` and `EDK_TOOLS_BIN` environment variables must be set before running the edksetup script.

-The three optional environment variables, `ECP_SOURCE`, `EDK_SOURCE` and `EFI_SOURCE` which are required when building EDK libraries and components in the context of an EDK II platform will also be set if they have not been set previously.

 The script must be executed prior to building in a new command prompt window or new terminal shell.